brwyatt/NetworkSim/docs/Routing_Basics.md

 # Routing Basics
-Ethernet works well for things that are relatively nearby, and can also be noisy when switches flood their ports when a Hardware address is unknown, as this propagates through all switches on the network.
+Ethernet works well for things that are relatively nearby, and can also be noisy when switches flood their interfaces when a Hardware address is unknown, as this propagates through all switches on the network.
 IP networking allows us to break up these networks into logical groups, called "subnets".
 These subnets, if connected to other networks, can define a default address to handle traffic for addresses not part of the local subnet, this is called a "router".

 This default address is referred to as the "default route" and is often notated as the "0.0.0.0/0" network which will match any destination that doesn't match another network route (such as "192.168.0.1/24") that is more specific/narrow.
 This can be manually defined (in the case of a static IP network) or provided by the DHCP server.